AlexisLongus/chronicstable/README.md

-# ChronicStable Doctor Chat App
+# ChronicStable Doctor AI App

 A Streamlit-based chat application for doctors to interact with an LLM assistant for patient scheduling, consultation history, and medical information access.